 What are the Benefits of Anodizing Aluminum?

-Anodized finishes have made aluminum on of the most respected and most used materials in producing consumer, industrial and commercial products.
+Anodized aluminum finishes have made aluminum on of the most respected and most used materials in producing consumer, industrial and commercial products.
 Anodizing provides an attractive, low maintenance, highly durable and long-lasting material for use in exteriors, roofs, curtain walls, trims, windows, and doors.
 Not only can aluminum anodizing be done in a clear satin finish, but the process can be done to create an assortment of different looking colors and shades.

 - Highlights the natural beauty of aluminum.

-- Unaffected by ultraviolet rays.
+- Satin aluminum finishes are unaffected by ultraviolet rays.

 - Adding color is easy and increases color stability.